suzaku01/mhfz_quest_editor/README.md

 ・So much small things not listed on here

 # Installation
-Go release section and download zip.
+Go releases section and download zip.

 # To do
 ・Improve UI